 Manchester CDOP Point of Contact:

 Tel: 07908 471 322

 The Child Death Overview Panel (CDOP) Process

-The responsibility for ensuring child death reviews are carried out is held by ‘child death review partners,’ who, in relation to a local authority area in England, are defined as the local authority for that area and any clinical commissioning groups operating in the local authority area.
+The responsibility for ensuring child death reviews are carried out is held by the CDR Partners, who, in relation to a local authority area in England, are defined as the local authority for that area and any clinical commissioning groups operating in the local authority area.

 The purpose of the Child Death Overview Panel (CDOP) review and/or analysis is to identify any matters relating to the death, or deaths, that are relevant to the welfare of children in Manchester or to public health and safety, and to consider whether action should be taken in relation to any matters identified.
 In addition, the CDOP also prepares and publishes reports on:

 - what has taken place as a result of the child death review arrangements, and